Straits Pond Dam, Nantasket Ave, Cohasset, MA 02025, USA

 Owned By: Town of Hull

-Stop here for views of Straits Pond as it enters the Weir River Estuary.
-New tide gates were installed in 2010.
+The Straits Pond Tide Gate in Hull offers views of Straits Pond as it enters the Weir River Estuary.
 Located at West Corner, where the towns of Hull, Hingham and Cohasset come together.
 Also known as the Straits Pond Dam.

 Features

 In 2010, the Massachusetts Office of Coastal Zone Management, the Weir River Watershed Association, and the towns of Hull, Hingham and Cohasset worked together at this location on a major improvement project.
 The bridge was rebuilt, the failing tide gates were replaced, the culvert was enlarged and replaced, and the utilities located under the bridge were protected.
-The Lawry Reid Tide Gates are named for founder and president (2000-2008) of the Straits Pond Watershed Association.
+The Lawry Reid Tide Gates, installed in 2010, are named for founder and president (2000-2008) of the Straits Pond Watershed Association.

 Prior to European contact, a subset of the Massachusett tribe maintained a village on Straits Pond — a summer camp for fishing, shellfishing and agriculture.
 The tribe moved inland during the winter.
 A widespread plague decimated the area’s Native American population around 1616.